Admission to Upper-division Criminal Justice Standing

 - At least 58 credits (including coursework in progress at the time of application).

-Students transferring into the Criminal Justice program from other institutions will be evaluated by the department chair on an individual basis.
+Students transferring into the Criminal Justice program from other institutions will be evaluated by the undergraduate coordinator on an individual basis.
 Failure to meet the above minimum requirements will result in a delayed entrance into upper-division courses until the deficiencies have been addressed.

-Upper-division nonmajors will be permitted to enroll in specific upper-division courses.
+Upper-division nonmajors and CJ minors will be permitted to enroll in specific upper-division courses.
 See department website for a list of these courses.

 |Criminal Justice BS|